craflin/CDeploy/README.md

 # CDeploy

 CDeploy is a simple CMake centric package manager and package format.
-It provides the CMake function `deploy_package` to download and unpack a ZIP file and uses `find_package` in *config mode* to import external libraries or tools provided by the ZIP file.
+It provides the CMake function `deploy_package` to download and unpack a ZIP file and uses `find_package` in *config mode* to import external pre-build libraries or tools provided by the ZIP file.

 ## Example